RSVG-ZeroOV: Exploring a Training-Free Framework for Zero-Shot Open-Vocabulary Visual Grounding in Remote Sensing Images: Proposed Framework

 where $\tau$ is a response threshold that controls the expansion boundary, and the process continues until no further qualified neighbors can be added.
 In addition, we conduct an ablation study to analyze the impact of the ordering between the \textbf{Focus} and \textbf{Evolve} stages on performance (see Tab.~\ref{tab:ablation1} for details).
 Finally, we perform binarization on the evolved attention map $\mathcal{A}_E$ to obtain the segmentation mask $\mathbf{M} \in \{0, 1\}^{H \times W}$, which is defined as:

 where $\alpha \in [0, 1]$ is a predefined binarization threshold.

 \textbf{Refine Stage (Optional).} Following prior work~\cite{liu2024rotated,dong2024cross}, we additionally introduce an optional refinement stage to further improve the segmentation mask $\mathbf{M}$.
 We evaluate the effectiveness of several refinement methods, including DenseCRF and various prompt types for SAM.
 Our results show that box prompts yield the best performance, whereas point prompts are less effective.
-Algorithm table, detailed experimental results, and corresponding analyses are provided in {Appendix A}.